slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Avoid conferences unless they are the best way to get customers
 - Be cautious.
 Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
 Entrepreneurs are more risk averse than general population.
 Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.
 - Fall in love with the problem, not the solution.

-Patterns on successful *wannapreneurs*.

-- You talk to people about your ideas, but never build anything.
-- You build something without first talking to people.
-- You build something and never try to sell it.
-- If you build something that people say they'll pay for and then they don't actually pay for it then this is problematic, but also normal and doesn't make you a wannapreneur.
-At that point it's just part of the struggle. -- Alex3917
 - There’s the myth that failure makes you a better entrepreneur.
 This is FALSE.
 Study your failures.
+- If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.

+Patterns on successful *wannapreneurs*.

+- They talk to people about their ideas, but never build anything.
+- They build something without first talking to people.
+- They build something and never try to sell it.
+- If you build something that people say they'll pay for and then they don't actually pay for it then this is problematic, but also normal and doesn't make you a wannapreneur.
+At that point it's just part of the struggle.

 > *'Sara Blakely used the word «empower» several times.
 Spanx clothes gives women more confidence.
 Empowers women.
 The Belly Art Project empowers pregnant women'*

 > *'When evaluating an idea make sure the math scales.
 E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
 Will even max capacity pay the rent?
 How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
 How much can you produce in an hour, will that ever pay you enough?'*

 <!--
-- If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.

 - There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
 Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
 The remaining 15 percent is what you take home.
 There's an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
 If you haven't hit the latter mark in a month, close.

-I'm not surprised that high-end retail is still doing fine.
+- I'm not surprised that high-end retail is still doing fine.
 People want the luxury purchasing experience to be luxurious -- they'd rather buy their luxury goods in boutiques than get them delivered in a cardboard box from Amazon.
-Part of that may simply be wariness about spending a lot of money on stuff that's going to be shipped and could be lost, but that's not all.
-Owning the luxury goods themselves is only part of the experience -- being treated well during the purchase and during future customer service interactions is a big part of the draw of luxury items.
-You don't get that from most online retailers.

-For example, if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
+- if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
 You can sell coffee, cakes, paintings, merchandise, and more.
 But each of those things will not contribute to your success in an equal way.
 While there is value in the discovery process, once you’ve found the variable that matters most, you should place more time on that one and less on the others.
-The importance of finding this variable cannot be overstated.
 -->

 > *'Startup fortune cookie: that company that seems so interested in buying you won't.'*

 <!--
-- Overdesign.
-Don't start from scratch.
-Throw shit at the wall and see what sticks.
-Life is about experimenting.

-- The disruptor’s credo, say it with me: Your profit margin is my opportunity.
 Friend of a friend owns a small chain of grocery stores in New Jersey.
 A few years ago, when Amazon got into groceries, he changed his mind about investing in the growth of his own business.
 He started buying Amazon shares with his investment capital instead.
 He saw what happened to Circuit City and Tower Records, Borders and Barnes & Noble.
 So he bought some Amazon and then he bought some more.
 This wasn’t retirement investing.
 This was something else.
 What should we call it?
 Disruption Insurance?

-- when you dont have the monopoly, all markets are like online dating, people need to fall in love with our ideas. cretaivity doesnt operate in the vacuum. rivals and _distraction_ are your compettion. you need to seel your ideas.

-- I’m proud to announce to you that I’m a problem solver and business creator.

-- Nate has grown and sold several businesses, and he’s found that there’s a critical tipping point in each business (typically when it hits $5,000,000 in revenue) where he begins to burn out and lose interest.
-Instead of fighting this, he’s adopted the “Serial Entrepreneur” approach and will sell his equity or the entire business, once a project passes a certain revenue threshold.

 - Jeff Bezos summed this up when he said “Your margin is my opportunity.”
 The key to business and investing success isn’t finding an advantage.
 It’s having a sustainable advantage.
 Something that others either can’t or aren’t willing to copy once your idea is exposed and patents expire.

 - social adeptness is balancing two seemingly opposing social strategies: competing and cooperating